ARM-software/vscode-environment-manager/README.md

 The complete [documentation](https://developer.arm.com/documentation/108029/latest/Extension-pack-and-extensions) for the Keil Studio extensions is available on Arm Developer.

 The **Arm Environment Manager** extension allows you to manage environment artifacts using the [Microsoft vcpkg-artifacts](https://github.com/microsoft/vcpkg-tool) tool.
 The extension uses a vcpkg manifest file to acquire and activate the artifacts you need to set up your development environment.
-It can be installed individually or together with other extensions contained in the pack available for Visual Studio Code Desktop.
+It can be installed individually or as part of the **Keil Studio Pack** extension in Visual Studio Code Desktop.

 We recommend installing the **Keil Studio Pack** for Visual Studio Code Desktop to quickly set up your environment and start working with an example.